IBM/zopeneditor-sample/README.md

 - You can verify the completion of the job
   	- `zowe jobs ls js` or, if you prefer, use the Zowe JES Explorer
 - You will see a response showing your job id.
-- Refresh the Remote Systems View again to locate the datasets created by the `RUN.jcl` file.

-Now you can use Zowe CLI commands to verify the results and output in the editor.

 - Check the job status with this command replacing the job id with yours:
   - `zowe jobs view jsbj JOB03772`
+- Refresh the Remote Systems View again to locate the datasets created by the `RUN.jcl` file.

+If the job succeeded you can now examine the results directly from the Remote Systems explorer:
+- Click the `USER1.SAMPLE.CUSTOUT` and `USER1.SAMPLE.CUSTRPT` dataset.
+- They will be opened in the editor as text files that you can inspect.

+Alternatively, you can use Zowe CLI commands to download the files as well:
 - Get the contents of `SAMPLE.CUSTOUT` and `SAMPLE.CUSTRPT` using your username:
   - `zowe files download ds "USER1.SAMPLE.CUSTOUT"`
   - `zowe files download ds "USER1.SAMPLE.CUSTRPT"`